Emperor Akihito’s 83rd Birthday at the Imperial Palace

 crowd cheers imperial family and waves Japanese flags at Chowaden hall

-The crowds cheers as the Emperor makes his appearance.
+The crowd cheers as the Emperor appears.

 This event made me want to get a long zoom lens.
 The Pentax 18-135 that I used at the time was way too short.
 I had to crop all my photos to get Emperor Akihito and his family to a reasonable size.

-Actually, on that day, the media people were behind me.
+On that day, the media people were behind me.
 The smallest lens there was probably 400 mm.
 They came prepared.
 They also had salaries and budgets to allow them to buy that gear.
 I had to wait another five years till I got mine!

 Emperor Akihito’s birthday is always a good event.
 You just need to be aware that the crowds will be massive.
 Japan’s Imperial family is popular, and people like to get a glimpse of them whenever possible.